5 Office Personality Types You’ll Work with At Some Point in Your Life

 This expert corner-cutter may or may not be a genius.

-They are gurus of laziness but the good kinda lazy.
+They are gurus of laziness, but the good kinda of lazy.

-Ultimately they save the company a lot of money.
+Ultimately, they save the company a lot of money.
 They never take overtime because they finish their job early.
 They’re efficient.
 They’re smart enough to do the job right, just lazier.
-Sure, they never get employee of the month but they’ve been with the company for 20 years.
-Well done sir/ma’am, well done.
+Sure, they never get employee of the month, but they’ve been with the company for 20 years.
+Well done, sir/ma’am.

 The “Nepotee”

 This guy shares a last name with the president of the company.
-He works 2 days in the office from 10:30 – 3:30 and the rest of the week from home.
-He calls the IT department when his computer goes into sleep-mode and he talks down to the supervisor because—you know—dad.
+He works two days in the office from 10:30 to 3:30 and the rest of the week from home.
+He calls the IT department when his computer goes into sleep mode and talks down to the supervisor because, you know, Dad.
 This guy has his own corner office and hasn’t even been outta college for more than a few months.
 He has ZERO experience.
-He only knows like 3 people’s names (one of which is his dad) and his paycheck has more distance between the first and last digit than yours.
+He only knows 3 people’s names (one of which is his dad), and his paycheck has more distance between the first and the last digit than yours.